 Chronic conditions, like heart disease or diabetes, need regular checkups and lab visits with your care team to monitor your progress and make sure your treatment is working.

-Help with extreme pain management
+Help with pain management

 A past or present illness, injury or condition – like migraines, fibromyalgia, nerve pain or arthritis – might have prompted you and your doctor to work together on a pain management plan.
 This can make daily living and favorite hobbies easier.

-Time-sensitive colonoscopies or mammograms
+Colonoscopies or mammograms